NumericalMathematics/DispersiveShallowWater.jl/paper/paper.md

 This leads to the recent trend in numerical analysis to develop structure-preserving discretization methods that maintain the physical properties of the equations.
 For the dispersive wave equations mentioned above, several structure-preserving methods have been proposed and analyzed in the literature, including the use of summation-by-parts (SBP) operators, cf. @biswas2024traveling, @ranocha2021broad, @linders2023resolving, @lampert2024structure, and @ranocha2025structure.
 DispersiveShallowWater.jl provides a unified framework, which provides access to the numerical discretizations developed in these works.
-In @lampert2024structure, DispersiveShallowWater.jl is used for the implementation of the presented methods and also compares the numerical solutions to data obtained from experiments showing good agreement.
+In @lampert2024structure, DispersiveShallowWater.jl is used for the implementation of the presented methods.
+The work also compares the numerical solutions to data obtained from experiments showing good agreement.

 Up to the authors' knowledge, no other software package provides the same level of functionality for simulating dispersive shallow water waves as DispersiveShallowWater.jl.
 Other open source software